rlugojr/Scrawl-canvas/contributor-readme.txt

 Be aware that the server will often take its own sweet time to stir itself into action and display the index page.
 The page will display on your default browser, but can also be (simultaneously) tested in other browsers by copy-pasting the page address over to them.

+(Lately the server has been getting very, very slow.
+I'm currently experimenting with Docker containers and nginx to see if I can get things speeded up - see bottom of this page.)

 ## New releases

+(Typically I'm ignoring my own advice at the moment - I'm not using git flow for creating branches, just plain old git commands.
+I'm branching and merging lo9cally - occasionally pushing branches to github - and creating tags and releases directly on GitHub.)

 Scrawl uses an x.y.z approach to tagging releases, where